Adventures in Flight

 Brigadier General Billy Mitchell was an advocate of an air service separate from the Army and Navy.
 He returned from World War I intent on proving the superiority of an airplane, not just as support for ground troops but as a powerful and independent military weapon.
 In the early 1920s, Mitchell used Langley Field and Hampton Roads Harbor as the base for his bombing trials against warships.
 Using captured German battleships as targets, Mitchell’s pilots sank each one, successfully proving the value of aircraft as a strategic military weapon.

 From early military aviation to the next fighter jet, Adventures in Flight takes you through the evolution of military aviation.
-Ride in the belly of a bomber in World War II, take the controls of an F-22 “Raptor” simulator and learn what it’s like to shoot a fighter jet off of the deck of an aircraft carrier.

 Getting Off The Ground